 We are living in the midst of a revolution of worldviews.
 Our neighbors, co-workers and family members increasingly hold different perspectives on truth, virtue, justice, meaning and hope.
 “Post-modernism is the air we breathe.”

-This most requested message offers an easily understood summary of how our culture is changing from modern to postmodern and what that means for a writer or speaker.
+This most requested message offers an easily understood summary of how our culture has changed from Christian to modern to postmodern and what that means for a writer or speaker.
 It constructs a profile of today’s audience and offers practical strategies to connect our message, especially the gospel, in a winsome and compelling way to their needs and cultural sensibilities.